RAG: What YOU Need to Know to Apply AI at Work

 How RAG Operates 🤖

-Key elements of RAG include vector databases, which store and retrieve data efficiently, and NLP models (like GPT) that generate natural language text.
+Key elements of retrieval augmented generation include vector databases, which store and retrieve data efficiently, and NLP models (like GPT) that generate natural language text.

-RAG vs LLM: What Exactly is the Difference?
+RAG vs Large Language Models (LLMs): What Exactly is the Difference?

-Unlike traditional LLMs that generate responses solely from their training data, RAG pulls in relevant information from external sources, like databases or the web, to craft contextually accurate and up-to-date responses.
+Unlike traditional LLMs that generate responses solely from their training data, RAG pulls in relevant information from external sources, like databases or the web, to craft contextually accurate and up-to-date responses to user query.

 They exist in tandem.
 So it’s not a case of ‘one vs the other’, it’s ‘what is an LLM capable of and how can RAG make it more capable?’.